 The 2020 Entrepreneurial Educator of the Year by USASBE, Eric has taught, spoken and advised at the White House, the World Bank, The United Nations, and Fortune 500 leaders and executives.

 Prior to his career in education and EdTech, Eric has been a serial entrepreneur having founded ventures backed by Kleiner Perkins, Ashton Kutcher, Floodgate Capital, Felicis Ventures, Meg Whitman and Steve Blank.
 He has served as the Managing Director for Next Gen Venture Partners, an early stage technology venture capital firm and today is a venture partner.
-Eric has also been a corporate attorney specializing in securities, venture capital and startups at Cooley LLP and a finance professional and CPA at a leading biotechnology and diagnostics company.
-Angela completed his undergraduate degree in business at Marquette University and completed his juris doctorate at The George Washington University School of Law.
+Eric has also been a corporate attorney specializing in securities, venture capital and startups at Cooley LLP and a finance professional and CPA at a leading biotechnology and diagnostics company and completed his undergraduate degree in business at Marquette University and completed his juris doctorate at The George Washington University School of Law.

 Eric is a two time TEDx speaker and his books Founder, JD, Green Entrepreneur Handbook and Starting a High Tech Business Venture have all been well received by readers.
 Eric is also host of the podcast The Learning Project featuring conversations with creators and innovators including Ti ffany Haddish, Arianna Hu ffington, Apolo Ohno, Dan Pink, Roy Choi, Aneesh Chopra and Chris Voss.